 Useful information websites for advice and guidance:

-- List of useful websites and factsheets: Parent Factsheet
+- List of useful websites and factsheets on internet safety: Parent Factsheet

-- Parent e-safety newsletter from E-safety Adviser: E-safety Adviser Newsletter
+- Parent internet safety newsletter from E-safety Adviser: E-safety Adviser Newsletter

 - Advice for parents and young people about coping with all types of bullying: Anti-bullying advice website